ebshimizu/soothsayer/README.md

 Overlays should be added to OBS as a Browser Source using the Local File option and no custom CSS.
 They are found in `src/obs_src`.

+If you are using team logos, make sure they are on the same disk partition.
+OBS does not like the `file:///` protocol so the tool uses relative paths that only resolve if they're on the same partition.

 * `in-game.html` - An in-game HUD displaying team names and the current match score.
+* `blue-team-logo.html` - Auto-sized blue team logo.
+* `red-team-logo.html` - Auto-sized red team logo.

 ## Developing